Lycaonian language

 Lycaonian is an unclassified extinct language spoken in the former region of Lycaonia.
-The Lycaonians appear to have retained a distinct nationality in the time of Strabo, but their ethnical affiliations are unknown.
-The mention of the Lycaonian language in the Acts of the Apostles shows that the native language was spoken by the common people of Lystra around 50 AD.
+The Lycaonians appear to have retained a distinct nationality in the time of Strabo, but their ethnic affiliations are unknown.

-The name "Lycaonia" is believed to be a Greek-adapted version (influenced by the Greek masculine name Lycaon) of an original Lukkawanna, which would mean 'the land of the Lukka people' in an old Anatolian language related to Hittite.
+The Acts of the Apostles portray the people of Lystra as speaking a distinctive language or dialect around 50 AD.

-It is notable though that in the Acts of the Apostles, Barnabas was called 'Zeus', and Paul was thought to be Hermes by the Lycaonians.
+The name "Lycaonia" is believed to be a Greek-adapted version of an original Lukkawanna, which would mean 'the land of the Lukka people' in an old Anatolian language related to Hittite.